 Most quality assurance professionals are familiar with the term “non-conformance.”
-A non-conformance is any product or service that does not meet the specified requirements, and this can include anything from a manufacturing defect to incorrect labelling.
-A Review Item Discrepancy (RID), on the other hand, is a potential non-conformance that has been identified during the review process of a data package.
+A non-conformance is any product or service that does not meet the specified requirements, including anything from a manufacturing defect to incorrect labelling.
+A Review Item Discrepancy (RID), on the other hand, is a potential non-conformance identified during a data package’s review process.

 Finding RID’s through Document Reviews

-Because RIDs are discrepancies between the actual product or service and the documented requirements for that product or service, document reviews are essential to find RID’s.
+Because RIDs are discrepancies between the actual product or service and the documented requirements for that product or service, document reviews are essential to finding RIDs.
 Document reviews can be done manually or with the help of software tools such as the ECLIPSE Software Suite.